FREQUENTLY ASKED QUESTIONS ABOUT ORGAN, TISSUE AND EYE DONATION

 Why is it important to consider organ and tissue donation?

-Nearly 1,500 Hoosiers and more than 120,000 people nationwide are waiting for life-saving organ transplants.
-(That’s enough to fill Lucas Oil Stadium almost twice.)
+Nearly 1,300 Hoosiers and more than 114,000 people nationwide are waiting for lifesaving organ transplants.
+That’s enough to fill Lucas Oil Stadium almost twice.
 In the U.S., another person is added to the transplant waiting list every 10 minutes.
-Each day 22 people (on average) in the nation die because a donated organ wasn’t available in time.
+Each day 20 people die because a donated organ wasn’t available in time.

 Who can donate?